tuanlvo293/The-Effects-of-Data-Imputation-on-Covariance-and-Inverse-Covariance-Matrix-Estimation/README.md

 pip install MissForest
 ```
 ## Dataset
-The four datasets we use are from "http://archive.ics.uci.edu/ml/machine-learning-databases/" and are automatically collected in the code.
+We use the four datasets from "http://archive.ics.uci.edu/ml/machine-learning-databases/" and they are automatically collected in the code.

 # Our results
 We visualize some results of the comparison in Figure/Figures.ipynb